I'm New

 Kiddush & Motzi

-Special blessings for joy and sustenance said over bread and wine at the end of the service
+Special blessings of sanctification, thanksgiving, joy, and sustenance said over wine (or grape juice) and bread at the end of the service

 Bimah